jinhongchen/CSCI2270_FinalProject/README.md

 System Requirements:
 The program reads through all keys in the input file and thus needs enough space to store the input file.
-The included uuid.txt file is around 200 Mb in size, so the system testing this program will need at least 200 Mb of available memory to store the file.
+The included uuid.txt file is around 35 Mb in size, so the system testing this program will need at least that much
+available memory to store the file.
 The program was tested exclusively in Ubuntu, but should perform as expected in both Windows and MacOS.